Some physical signs of heart valve disease can include:

 However, the risk and damage may still be significant, so education and awareness about the possible causes for a gradual onset of symptoms is important for patients who may be at risk.

-Download our Valve Disease Symptom Tracker so that you can track your symptoms over time.
+Download our Valve Disease Symptom Tracker (also available in Spanish) so that you can track your symptoms over time.
 A change in symptoms is important to discuss with your physician.

 - Chest pain or palpitations (rapid rhythms or skips)